aldopando/BellabeatCaseStudy/README.md

 *Some users burned fewer calories than expected for their step counts (below the trendline), perhaps walking at low intensity*.
 *Others burned more calories than expected (above the trendline), possibly due to higher intensity activities or greater body mass*.

+**Investigate and identify which factors are making users burnt more calories than expected based on steps counting.
+Also, figure out the correlation between users' body mass and their capacity to easily burnt calories**.

+**Research more in depth if there is any correlation between diet/hydration and user's ease to burn calories with the same level of physical activity**.

 Calories vs Intensity

 *There is a slightly stronger relationship between calories with intensity than steps*.

-*Some users burned more calories than expected for their intensity (above the trendline).
+*Some users burnt more calories than expected for their intensity (above the trendline).
 This can possibly be due to body composition, metabolism, age, diet, inefficient movement, etc*.
 *Others burned fewer calories than expected (below the trendline).
 Perhaps due to body composition, metabolism, age, diet, more efficient movement, etc*.

+**Bellabeat should promote more non-step activities and personalized routines with high levels of intensity to users who specially want to lose weight such as strenght workouts, weight lifting, swimming, etc. The data shows a stronger posivite correlation between calories burnt and levels of intensity than calories burnt and steps taken**.

+**Research more in depth if there is any correlation between user's demographic data such as age, body composition, metabolism, etc. and user's ease to burn calories with the same level of physical activity**.

 ---